jayraj1906/natural_language_to_sql_query/README.md

 ```
 DB="mysql+mysqlconnector://{user}:{password}@{host}:{port}/{database}"
 ```
-if you have special charaters in your password make sure to encode it ex: @ -> %40
+if you have special charaters in your password make sure to encode it ex: **@ -> %40**

 ### 6. Run the Application
-Finally, run the Streamlit application using the following command:
+Finally, all you have to do is write your query in the variable **user_query** in line 361 of "natural_language_to_sql_query.py" file. then execute the command below in your terminal

 ```bash
 python natural_language_to_sql_query.py